microsoft/MapsSDK-Unity/README.md

 # What is in this repo?

 The core source code for the control is not part of this repository.
 The binary is available via a [NuGet package](https://www.nuget.org/packages/Microsoft.Maps.Unity).
-For information on usage rights, see [Microsoft® Bing™ Map Platform APIs Terms of Use](https://www.microsoft.com/maps/product/terms.html).
+See [Microsoft® Bing™ Map Platform APIs Terms of Use](https://www.microsoft.com/maps/product/terms.html) for information about the terms of use.

 This repository includes **samples**, **documentation** and **supporting scripts**.